Net Worth

 From 2010 to 2012, Rooney earned £9.36 million ($15 million) annually at Manchester.
 His final contract with the club was worth £93.6 million over six years, paying him approximately £15.6 million annually.
 By the time he left Man United, Wayne had earned an estimated £114.3 million with the club.

-Rooney spent a year back at Everton, earning £8.3 million, followed by two seasons with MLS’ D.C.
+Rooney spent a year back at Everton, earning £8.3 million, followed by two seasons with MLS team D.C.
 United, and two seasons with Derby County.
 He typically earned between £2.2 million and £2.7 million/year for those final four years.

-During his professional soccer career, Wayne Rooney earned approximately £133.7 million ($170 million), most of which was earned playing with Manchester United.
+During his professional soccer career, Wayne Rooney earned approximately £133.7 million ($170 million), most of which came from playing for Manchester United.

 |---|---|